California Labor Laws Guide

 Food delivery tips in California

-California is the first state to pass legislation concerning food delivery businesses, and their transparency around tipping.
+California is the first state to pass legislation concerning food delivery businesses and their transparency around tipping.

-Passed in October 2021, the Assembly Bill 286 prohibits an online food delivery platform from retaining any amount designated as a tip or gratuity.
+Passed in October 2021, Assembly Bill 286 prohibits an online food delivery platform from retaining any amount designated as a tip or gratuity.

 That is to say, the food delivery platform is required to pay out the entire amount of a tip to the person delivering the food or beverages, or to the food facility in case of a pickup order.